oktadev/okta-blog/_source/_posts/2022-10-20-spring-vault.md

 vault operator unseal {unsealKey}
 ```

-## Learn More About Encryption and Storing Secrets
+## Learn more about encryption and storing secrets

 Hopefully you see the benefits of using a secrets management tool like Vault as a configuration backend, as opposed to storing secrets in a file, on a file system, or in a code repository.
 To learn more about Vault and Spring Cloud, check out the following links: